google/oss-fuzz/docs/getting-started/new-project-guide/go_lang.md

 OSS-Fuzz supports **go-fuzz** in the
 [libFuzzer compatible mode](https://github.com/dvyukov/go-fuzz#libfuzzer-support)
 only.
-In that mode, fuzz targets for Go code are using libFuzzer fuzzing engine with the native Go coverage instrumentation.
-The binaries compiled in that mode provide libFuzzer command line interface.
+In that mode, fuzz targets for Go use the libFuzzer engine with native Go coverage instrumentation.
+Binaries compiled in this mode provide the same libFuzzer command line interface as non-Go fuzz targets.

 ## Project files